Cost of Sealing Pavers: A Budget Breakdown

 For those with a large patio or a busy schedule, hiring a professional is often the best move.
 You’re not just paying for sealant; you’re paying for expertise, commercial-grade equipment, and peace of mind.
 Professionals can spot and fix minor issues before they become big problems, and they know exactly which products work best for your specific paver type.
 Expect to pay a minimum of around $1,000 for areas up to 700 square feet, which often includes deep cleaning and sealing.
 The price reflects the quality of the materials and the skill involved, ensuring your pavers are protected for years.
 When you invest in professional paver services, you’re buying a guaranteed great result without sacrificing your weekend.

-Tips for a Successful DIY Sealing Project
+My Top Tips for a Flawless DIY Sealing Project

 If you’ve decided to tackle sealing yourself, a little prep work goes a long way.
 First, clean your pavers thoroughly to get rid of any dirt, grime, or mold.
 A pressure washer works well, but use it carefully to avoid damaging the joints.
 The most critical step is to let the pavers dry completely—and I mean completely.
 Applying sealer to damp pavers is the number one cause of a cloudy, white film that’s difficult to remove.
 Once they’re bone-dry, apply the sealer in thin, even coats with a roller or sprayer.
 Let it cure for at least 24 to 48 hours before walking on it or moving furniture back into place.

-Common DIY Mistakes to Avoid
+Avoid These Common (and Costly) DIY Mistakes

 A few common missteps can turn a simple DIY project into a frustrating fix-it job.
 That dreaded cloudy white film is usually a sign of trapped moisture or applying the sealer too thickly.
 Another thing to watch for is efflorescence—a white, salty deposit that can appear on pavers.
 Make sure you clean this off entirely before you seal, or you’ll just trap it underneath.
 Finally, don’t be tempted by a cheap, low-quality sealer.
 It might save you a few dollars now, but it will likely yellow, flake, or wear off quickly, forcing you to repeat the whole process much sooner than you’d like.